oracle-livelabs/oci/media-services/stream-your-video-using-oracle-cloud/05-python-java/python-java.md

     }</copy>
 ```

-7. we can monitor the ingest with help of ingest media flow job id.
+7. we can monitor the ingest with the help of ingest media flow job id.

 ```
 <copy>// Get the Media WorkflowJob ID for the Ingest Job